gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 Malware is a program with secret intentions seeking to profit its creator, perhaps stealing passwords or emails or encrypting a storage drive to demand a ransom.

-Malware is typically ordinary software; in fact, they often don’t even know they’re malware, and it activates in a certain situation.
-They’re a kind of sleeper agent that, when given the command, performs some type of malicious action.
+Malware is typically ordinary software; in fact, they often do not even know they are malware, and it activates in a certain situation. they are a kind of sleeper agent that, when given the command, performs some type of malicious action.

 You can create malware as if it were any other software, but with an extra element called a Trojan.
 Trojans work a bit like scheduled tasks.
 When triggered, they perform a task that seeks to harm the system in a specific location.
 Here are some examples:

 * If they manage to enter the /root directory and are left alone, they will begin encrypting its contents, rendering the entire system unusable. * If it finds a .cfg file and uses a «cat» command, it will attempt to break it down and search for keys and passwords within its bytes.

-> Unlike viruses, they can’t be detected with a «diff»; it’s the same software all the time.
-Still, their behavior can give them away, as they try to follow their trigger, even if they don’t know why.
+> Unlike viruses, they can not be detected with a «diff»; it is the same software all the time.
+Still, their behavior can give them away, as they try to follow their trigger, even if they do not know why.

 ### ^(;,;)^ Virus

 A computer virus is a malicious program that spreads onto a computer to damage it or steal information.
-It’s very similar to malware, but it differs in how it works.
+It is very similar to malware, but it differs in how it works.
 While malware tries to hide and go undetected until it activates, a virus seeks to stealthily infect the entire system.
 Once it has sufficient power, it can be discovered and take control of the entire server.

 #### Infected Software